Organization Structure for TPM Implementation

 How office TPM supports plant TPM :

-Office TPM supports the plant, initially in doing Jishu Hozen of the machines (after getting training of Jishu Hozen), as in Jishu Hozen at the
+Office TPM supports the plant, initially in doing Jishu Hozen of the machines (after getting training of Jishu Hozen), as in Jishu Hozen at the Initial stages machines are more and manpower is less, so the help of commercial departments can be taken, for this Office TPM can eliminate the lodes online for no material and logistics.

 Extension of office TPM to suppliers and distributors :

 This is essential, but only after we have done as much as possible internally.
 With suppliers, it will lead to on-time delivery, improved 'in-coming' quality, and cost reduction.
 With distributors, it will lead to accurate demand generation, improved secondary distribution, and a reduction in damages during storage and handling.
-In any case, we will have to teach them based on our experience and practice and highlight gaps in the system which affect both sides.
-In case some of the larger companies, have started to support clusters of suppliers.
+In any case, we will have to teach them based on our experience and practice and highlight gaps in the system that affect both sides.
+In this case, some of the larger companies, have started to support clusters of suppliers.

-PILLAR 8 - SAFETY, HEALTH, AND ENVIRONMENT :
+PILLAR 8 - SAFETY, HEALTH, AND ENVIRONMENT

 Target :

-Zero health damage
+• Zero health damage.

-Zero fires.
+• Zero fires.

 BANTI SINGH